Turkey national football team: Early years

-The Turkish National Team's first game was against Romania, played on 26 October 1923 at Taksim Stadium in Istanbul, a 2-2 draw "A National Team History", Turkish Football Federation.
+The Turkish national team's first game was against Romania, played on 26 October 1923 at Taksim Stadium in Istanbul, a 2–2 draw.
 Zeki Rıza Sporel is considered as the first big star of Turkish football as he scored the first two goals against Romania.
 Turkey played their first ever official match at the 1924 Summer Olympics losing to Czechoslovakia, 5–2.

-1950 FIFA World Cup
+The first two goals in an official game were scored by Bekir Refet.

+1950s

 Although Turkey qualified for the 1950 World Cup, beating Syria 7–0, they were forced to withdraw from the tournament due to financial problems.

-1954 FIFA World Cup

 Turkey then qualified for the 1954 World Cup after a play-off with Spain.
-The Turkish team first lost 4–1 to Spain, but a 1–0 win a few days later initiated a replay.
+They first lost 4–1 to Spain, but a 1–0 win a few days later initiated a replay (there was no clause for aggregate results in the rules at the time, which would have qualified Spain).
 On that occasion, they tied 2–2 after, booking their place after a coin toss.
-Turkey was put in a group along with Hungary and West Germany.
+Turkey was grouped along with Hungary and West Germany.
 The Turks, however, never played Hungary due to the tournament format, and a 4–1 defeat by the Germans was followed by Turkey carrying out a 7–0 win over South Korea.
-Turkey lost the play-off to West Germany 7–2.
+Turkey lost the play-off game to West Germany 7–2.

 In 1956, however, Turkey did play Hungary in a friendly match in Istanbul, defeating what was one of the strongest teams of the era, 3–1.
 Lefter Küçükandonyadis, arguably one of the best Turkish strikers of all time, scored two goals during the tournament.

 Near misses

 Despite the introduction of a national league, and showings by Turkish clubs in European competition, the 1960s would be a barren time for the national team.
-Most players from the 1954 World Cup squad were retired, and the new generation of players failed to qualify for a major tournament.
+Most players from the 1954 World Cup squad had already retired, and the new generation of players failed to qualify for a major tournament.

 The 1970s saw Turkey holding back in the World Cup and UEFA European Championship qualifiers, but the team was a point too short to qualify for both UEFA Euro 1972 and Euro 1976.

-In the 1980s the Turkish team also suffered their worst defeats with 8–0 scorelines against Poland and twice against England.
-Yet the 1990 World Cup qualifiers would mark a turning point for Turkish football, with Turkey only missing out on qualification in the final match.
+In the 1980s the Turks also suffered one of their worst defeats with 8–0 scorelines twice against England.
+The Turks had suffered an 8–0 defeat before against Poland in 1968.
+But the 1990 World Cup qualifiers would mark a turning point for Turkish football, with Turkey only missing out on qualification in the final match.
 Prominent players in this period included Rıdvan Dilmen, Oğuz Çetin, Rıza Çalımbay, Feyyaz Uçar, and European Golden Boot winner Tanju Çolak.